UrielKAlistair/viratsim/README.md

 The pothole detector first subscribes to /virat/camera/image_raw, a topic published to by the camera plugin.
 It first shows the camera feed in an opencv dialog box just to give a nice first person perspective when controlling the vehicle using the teleop.
 It takes the camera feed, puts a gray filter on it, and then thresholds the image to make any point below a certain whiteness completely black, and the rest totally white.
-This works because the potholes are a pure perfect white.
+This works because the potholes are a perfect white.

 Once this filter is applied, the potholes are the only things left in the midst of the darkness.
 A simple contour detection gets the boundaries we need.
 This is now a set of 2D points on the image we received.